 California Wine History

-From 18th-century mission vineyards to the Judgment of Paris and beyond, California's path to becoming the world's fourth-largest wine producer is one of booms, busts, prohibition, and reinvention.
+From 18th-century mission vineyards to the Judgment of Paris and beyond, California's path to becoming the world's fourth-largest wine producer is a 250-year story of booms, busts, prohibition, and reinvention.

-- Father Junipero Serra and Franciscan missionaries planted California's first vineyards at Mission San Diego in 1769, using the Mission grape (Criolla/Listan Prieto)
+- Franciscan missionaries planted California's first vineyards beginning in 1769 at Mission San Diego using the Mission grape (Listán Prieto), originally brought from Spain to Mexico in the 1520s

-- Prohibition (1920 to 1933) reduced California's 700+ wineries to fewer than 140; the industry survived through sacramental wine, home winemaking exemptions, and grape juice concentrate sales
+- Prohibition (1920 to 1933) reduced California's 700+ wineries to fewer than 140; survival came through sacramental wine permits, home winemaking exemptions (200 gallons per household per year), and grape juice concentrate sales

-- California produces approximately 80% of all U.S. wine and is the world's fourth-largest wine producer after Italy, France, and Spain
+- California produces approximately 81% of all US wine, encompasses 154 American Viticultural Areas, and ranks as the world's fourth-largest wine producer behind Italy, France, and Spain

 California winemaking began with the Spanish missions.
-Father Junipero Serra planted the first vineyards at Mission San Diego de Alcala in 1769, and subsequent missions along El Camino Real each maintained vineyards for sacramental wine.
-The Mission grape (now identified as Listan Prieto/Criolla) dominated plantings.
+Father Junipero Serra arrived at Mission San Diego de Alcalá in July 1769 with cuttings of the Mission grape (Listán Prieto), a Vitis vinifera variety originally brought from Spain to Mexico in the 1520s after the Spanish conquest.
+The Franciscan missions along El Camino Real each maintained vineyards for sacramental wine, with Mission San Gabriel Arcángel planted in 1771 and missions at San Juan Capistrano and San Francisco following in 1776.
+Earliest written records of mission vineyards and winemaking date to 1778, leading some historians to debate the exact 1769 planting date.
 After Mexican secularization of the missions in 1833, commercial viticulture emerged.
 Jean-Louis Vignes, a Frenchman from Bordeaux, established the first commercial vineyard in Los Angeles in the 1830s, importing European varieties.
-The Gold Rush of 1849 transformed demand, as miners and settlers created a thirsty market that drove rapid vineyard expansion across Sonoma, Napa, and the Sierra Foothills.
+The Gold Rush of 1849 transformed demand as miners and settlers created a thirsty market that drove rapid vineyard expansion across Sonoma, Napa, and the Sierra Foothills.

 - Jean-Louis Vignes established California's first commercial vineyard in Los Angeles in the 1830s, importing vines from Bordeaux